nsrmalkawi/project-casual-ecosystem/README.md

 ## Mobile responsiveness
 The layout adapts under 900px: stacked panels, wrapped nav buttons, compressed padding, and horizontal scroll on tables.

+## Keep git main updated
+Run `scripts/update-main.sh` to ensure a local `main` branch exists and is up to date.
+The script creates `main` from your current branch when missing, fetches `origin/main` if a remote exists, attempts a fast-forward merge, and returns you to your starting branch.